kyverno/website/content/en/docs/Writing policies/verify-images/sigstore/_index.md

           -----END PUBLIC KEY-----
 ```

-## Using a custom TUF for custom sigstore deployements
+## Using a custom TUF for custom Sigstore deployments

 If you want to have your own Sigstore infrastructure to be fully in control of the entire signing and verification stack, including the root key material, you can set up your own root of trust to use TUF.
 To configure Kyverno to use your TUF setup, use `--tufRoot` and `--tufMirror` flags for custom Sigstore deployments.